duclos-cavalcanti/TreeBuilder/README.md

 <!-- __Abstract:__ _Not defined yet._ -->

-_Master Thesis_ work performed at NYU, both advised by the [Chair of Communication Networks](https://www.ce.cit.tum.de/en/lkn/home/) at TUM and co-advised by
+_Master Thesis_ work performed at NYU, advised/supervised by the [Chair of Communication Networks](https://www.ce.cit.tum.de/en/lkn/home/) from the School of CIT at TUM and co-advised by
 [Dr.Anirudh Sivaraman](https://anirudhsk.github.io/) and his team at [Systems@NYU](https://news.cs.nyu.edu/).
 This contribution
-is however within the larger current research of Dr.Anirudh Sivaraman and his lead [PhD.
-Muhammad Haseeb](https://haseeblums.github.io/) based on
+is based upon current research of Dr.Anirudh Sivaraman, lead by [PhD.
+Muhammad Haseeb](https://haseeblums.github.io/) and their work on
 [Jasper: Scalable and Fair Multicast for Financial Exchanges in the Cloud](https://arxiv.org/abs/2402.09527.).

 ## Introduction